ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/operations/patch.markdown

   arguments are provided in the "Values" section.
   {CODE TS_region-Operation_Patch-Append-100-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

-* In this sample, we use `PatchOperation` to remove a range of 50 time series entries from a document.
+* In this sample, we use `PatchOperation` to delete a range of 50 time series entries from a document.
-  {CODE TS_region-Operation_Patch-Remove-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}
+  {CODE TS_region-Operation_Patch-Delete-50-TS-Entries@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}

 {PANEL/}